various dog breeds

 4. Groodle: The Gentle Giant of the ‘Oodle’ World

-Another shining star in the much-loved ‘Oodle’ family, the Groodle (a Golden Retriever x Poodle mix) is prized for its wonderfully gentle temperament and, often, that desirable low-shedding coat.
+Another member of the popular ‘Oodle’ family, the Groodle (a Golden Retriever crossed with a Poodle) is known for its gentle temperament and, often, a low-shedding coat.

 Park Personality: